volodymyrhudyma/blog/content/blog/2020-10-15-broadcastchannel-api-in-javascript.md

 ## Real-world example

-Remember we were talking about logging user out on all opened tabs?
+Remember we talked about logging out users on all open tabs?

-Let's add this feature to our website with the help of BroadcastChannel API:
+Let's add this feature to our website using the BroadcastChannel API:

 ```html
 <button class="logout">Logout</button>